China’s ‘hostage diplomacy’ standoff with Canada is over. But how much damage was done?

 Critics charged that these moves signaled an approach for dealing with China that was weak and naive.

-“You don’t simply lob tomatoes across the Pacific,” Trudeau told Conservative Party Erin O’Toole during a federal leaders election debate this month, when pressed on his handling of the country’s relationship with China.
+“You don’t simply lob tomatoes across the Pacific,” Trudeau told Conservative Party leader Erin O’Toole during a federal leaders election debate this month, when pressed on his handling of the country’s relationship with China.

 Analysts said it was likely that Trudeau was trying to put off a decision on Huawei while the two Michaels were imprisoned, fearful of provoking further retaliation from Beijing.
 But their release makes avoiding these fraught questions more untenable now.